endoflife-date/endoflife.date/recommendations.md

 - https://ubuntu.com/about/release-cycle
 - https://wiki.ubuntu.com/Releases

-Make sure this information is hosted alongside your end-user documentation, not your developer or team documentation.
+Make sure this information is hosted _alongside your end-user documentation_, not your developer or team documentation.

-### Bad
+### Bad - Python

 Python maintains the EoL status on the website for Python developers: https://devguide.python.org/#status-of-python-branches

-### Bad
+### Bad - Ansible

 The "release and maintenance" document for Ansible is versioned so there are multiple copies: